eureka2/ab-datepicker/README.md

 1. [Copyright and license](#copyright-and-license)

 ##  Description
-This DatePicker widget is a jQuery Plugin which allows the user to select a date and implements the [WAI-ARIA Date Picker design pattern](http://www.w3.org/TR/wai-aria-practices/#datepicker) of W3C.
+This DatePicker widget is a jQuery Plugin which allows the user to select a date.
+It implements the [WAI-ARIA Date Picker design pattern](http://www.w3.org/TR/wai-aria-practices/#datepicker) of W3C.

 The calendar portion of the date picker follows a table structure where days of the week and calendar day numbers are layed out in HTML table cells where WAI-ARIA semantics for a grid are applied.